stevie2codes/stevie2codes/README.md

 ### Hi there 👋

-## Im a Full-Stack Web Developer with a passion for the Front-end.
+## Im a Front-end Web Developer with a focus on React.
 I love sharing my knowledge and learning from others as much as possible.
 Im always studying new technologies and creating new projects.
 Check out my [Portfolio](https://www.stephenwebb.dev/) to see some of my latest work.

 ![Repos Badge](https://badges.pufler.dev/repos/stevie2codes)